parrt/ml-articles/gradient-boosting/L2-loss.md

             fontsize=16)
     i += 1

-plt.axis([0,stages-1,0,maxy])
+plt.axis([0,M,0,maxy])

 ax.set_ylabel(r"Mean Squared Error", fontsize=16)
 ax.set_xlabel(r"Number of stages $M$", fontsize=16)
-ax.set_title(r'Effect of learning rate $\eta$ on MSE of $F_M({\bf x})$', fontsize=16) ax.set_xticks(range(0,stages))
+ax.set_title(r'Effect of learning rate $\eta$ on MSE of $F_M({\bf x})$', fontsize=16) ax.set_xticks(range(0,M+1))

 plt.tight_layout()
 plt.show()
 </pyfig>

-Ultimately, we picked $\eta=0.7$ as it looked like it reaches the minimum error at the last stage, $M=3$.
+A value of $\eta=0.8$ looks like it reaches the minimum error at the last stage, $M=3$, so that might be a good starting point for the learning rate.

 We stopped at $M=3$ for purposes of a simple explanation of how boosting works.
-As we said, practitioners use a grid search to optimize hyper-parameters, such as $M$, but one could also keep adding stages until performance stops improving.
-The risk in this case would be over fitting the model.
+As we said, practitioners often use a grid search to optimize hyper-parameters, such as $M$, but one could also keep adding stages until performance stops improving.
+The risk in that case would be overfitting the model.

 As a side note, the idea of using a learning rate to reduce overfitting in models that optimize cost functions to learn, such as deep learning neural networks, is very common.
 Rather than using a constant learning rate, though, we can start the learning rate out energetically and gradually slow it down as the model approaches optimality; this proves very effective in practice.